 Is tuna fish healthy to eat?

 Tuna is included on menus in restaurants around the world and is generally considered healthy to eat.
 It is low-fat and high in protein.
-Plus, the fat tuna does have is of the healthy variety.
+Plus, the fat tuna does have of the healthy variety.

 How long do tuna fish live?